jcolag/entropy-arbitrage/2022-12-22-loud-as-whisper.md

  > Captain's log, Stardate 42477.2.
 The *Enterprise* has been diverted to the Ramatis star system.
 It seems that both sides of a bitter planetary conflict have petitioned Starfleet to transport to their world a mediator they have mutually selected.
 Our orders are transportation only, no interference.

 I've mentioned before that this show often seems to have some odd New Age influences.
 Sometimes, it shows up prominently, like characters debating whether they should trust legends or observable facts more.
-Other times, we get this, a star named for [Ramatis](https://pt.wikipedia.org/wiki/Ramatis)---I couldn't find an English reference---an alleged spirit-guide who aided author Hercílio Maes in writing books such as **A Vida no Planeta Marte e os Discos Voadores** or **Life on Planet Mars and the Flying Saucers**, and with other writers also attributing their works to the involvement of Ramatis, you'll even see the occasional mention of small cults in his name.
+Other times, we get this, a star named for {% wiki Ramatis|Ramatis|pt %}---I couldn't find an English reference---an alleged spirit-guide who aided author Hercílio Maes in writing books such as **A Vida no Planeta Marte e os Discos Voadores** or **Life on Planet Mars and the Flying Saucers**, and with other writers also attributing their works to the involvement of Ramatis, you'll even see the occasional mention of small cults in his name.

  > **PICARD**: Come.
 Ah, Number One.
 Look at this.
 Ever since we left the Lima Sierra system, I have been puzzling over how the third planet could maintain such an orbit, when it is theoretically impossible.
 But consider this.

-They could name their stars anything, and they looked to two arbitrarily chosen letters from the [NATO phonetic alphabet](https://en.wikipedia.org/wiki/NATO_phonetic_alphabet).
+They could name their stars anything, and they looked to two arbitrarily chosen letters from the {% wiki NATO_phonetic_alphabet|NATO phonetic alphabet|en %}.
 Somebody's initials, maybe?

  > **PICARD**: Oh well, time to leave.